YoshihideShirai/sagemath-vscode-devcontainer/README.md

 ### Preparation

+1. Create a repository from `Use this template`.
-1. Open this repository in VSCode.
+2. Open this repository in VSCode.
-2. Press `F1` and select `Dev Containers: Open Folder in Container...`.
+3. Press `F1` and select `Dev Containers: Open Folder in Container...`.

 ### Usage